desmos-labs/desmos-contracts/contracts/remarkables/README.md

 ## Execute Messages

 ### Mint
-Allows the post author to mint a remarkables NFT for his/her post reaching the requirement of the target level.
+Allows the post author to mint a Remarkable NFT for their post that satisfies the engagement threshold requirement.
 This message has the following parameters:
 * `post_id`: Id of the target post;
 * `remarkables_uri`: IPFS uri where the Remarkable metadata are stored;
 * `rarity_level`: Rarity level of the post.